Configure System Proxy (IP Switching)¶

-In this chapter, you can learn how to set up an IP proxy for your current phone.
-FIRERPA supports setting up HTTP and SOCKS5 proxies for your current phone.
-This way, all communication traffic from your phone will be sent through the configured proxy.
-Currently, this function does not support IPv6.
+In this section, you will learn how to set up an IP proxy for your current device.
+FIRERPA supports configuring HTTP and SOCKS5 proxies for your device.
+Once configured, all network traffic from your phone will be routed through the specified proxy.
+Currently, this feature does not support IPv6.

 profile = GproxyProfile()